An "Async" function

 n + 1

-• As a Capability, Async represents the ability to suspend the current computation, waiting for some event to arrive (such as timeouts, external I/Os or even other concurrent computations).
-While the current computation is suspended, we allow the runtime to use the CPU for other tasks, effectively utilizing it better (compared to just blocking the computation until the wanted event arrives).
+Asyncrepresents the ability to suspend the current computation, waiting for some event to arrive (such as timeouts, external I/Os or even other concurrent computations).
+While the current computation is suspended, we allow the runtime to use the CPU for other tasks, effectively utilizing it better (compared to just blocking the computation until the wanted event arrives). - As a Context,

 def alsoAsyncFn(async: Async): Int =